ahmadshakeel78/ServiceHubAssignment/README.md

 1. Use MongoDB Atlas for a managed cloud database.
 2. Update the `MONGO_URI` in the `.env` file.

+## Testing and Evaluation Insights

+After deployment, test the application by:

+1. Logging in with the provided credentials to verify authentication.
+2. Adding new submissions and confirming they appear in the listing page and dashboard metrics.
+3. Checking validation rules on dynamic forms for accuracy.
+4. Reviewing the dashboard to ensure visualizations update correctly with new data.

+For API evaluation, use tools like Postman to test endpoints as documented above.

 ---

 ## License
 This project is for educational purposes as part of a technical assignment.
 All rights reserved.